Snake69/MELGenUtils/Docs/Readme.md

 [Marshall Lake @ mlake dot net](mailto:genealogy@mlake.net).\
 \
-You may also click the button labeled \"Help/Info/Docs\" on the main menu, then click the button labeled \"Contact Developer of MELGenKey via email\".\
+You may also click the button labeled \"Help/Info/Docs\" on the main menu, then click the button labeled \"Contact Developer of MELGenUtils via email\".\
 \
 \